kirakirakira/Code-Louisville/README.md

 # Code-Louisville
-Treehouse exercises for FSJS track
+Treehouse exercises for the Code Louisville front-end development track